DataDog/documentation/content/en/synthetics/cicd_integrations/gitlab.md

 ### Test output

-This example output demonstrates the pipeline has identified the configuration file and is running the test:
+This example demonstrates the pipeline has identified the configuration file and is running the test:

 {{< img src="synthetics/cicd_integrations/gitlab/synthetic_test_run.png" alt="A Synthetic test running in GitLab" style="width:100%;" >}}